rickosborne/ttrpg/blackwater/sessions/2021-05-23-the-three-hour-tour.md

 Out of the fog bank, a huge, squarish ship appeared.
 It was aggressive-looking, with metal plating on the sides, quickly flanked by two smaller ships.
-One of the new ships even had large paddle-wheels to aid in moving even without the wind.
+One of the new ships had large paddle-wheels to aid in moving even without the wind.
 They all headed straight for the Shalimar ships, the gap closing with frightening speed.

 Large balls of dirty flame and lava launched toward the elven ships.
 Even at the increasing distance, a chant could be heard coming from the elven crew.
-Large green tentacles rose up from the water to ensnare the large dwarven ship, beating at the hull plating, trying to find weak spots and capsize it.
+Large green tentacles rose up from the water to ensnare the dwarven ship, beating at the hull plating, trying to find weak spots and capsize it.

-The smaller dwarven ship had a large metal spike on the bow, and seemed to be the fastest and most maneuverable.
+The smaller dwarven ship had a long metal spike on the bow, and seemed to be the fastest and most maneuverable.
 It raced toward the larger elven ship, piercing it in what looked like some kind of boarding action.
 The elven archers and ballistas made quick work of the attackers, felling everyone on the smaller ship.
 The scales remained in balance, however, as a fireball took out the smaller elven ship with a single hit.

 The large dwarven ship succumbed to the wrath of the tentacles, sinking slowly beneath the waves.
-The larger elven ship, listing and low in the water, continued to fire on the dwarven paddle-wheeled ship as it fled to the north.
+The lead elven ship, listing and low in the water, continued to fire on the dwarven paddle-wheeled ship as it fled to the north.
 Before the smaller ship could get far, something unseen sped toward it beneath the water.
 Jets of flame lanced out at the incoming wave, but it wasn't enough.
 Again, green tentacles rose up and made short work of dragging the ship to the depths.